 Another drawback of the high-low method is the ready availability of better cost estimation tools.
 For example, the least-squares regression is a method that takes into consideration all data points and creates an optimized cost estimate.
 It can be easily and quickly used to yield significantly better estimates than the high-low method.

-CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)® certification program for anyone looking to become a world-class financial analyst.
+Thank you for reading CFI’s guide to High-Low Method.
 To keep advancing your career, the additional CFI resources below will be useful: